digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/equity-extension.rst

 Rights Subscription
 *******************

-An investor can subscribe by electing to exercise the right (a call option), either in parts or in whole.
+Investors that decide to purchase those additional shares (subscribe to the stock issuance) can elect to exercise their right (a call option), either in parts or in whole.
 Sometimes, it is also possible to to apply for excess subscription.
 For example, an investor would like to subscribe for 150 shares but has regular rights for only 100 shares.
 In that case, the investor would:

 - Exercise the call option in whole to subscribe for the guaranteed part (100 shares).
 - Write a put option for the excess part (50 shares).
 The issuer could then exercise this in